Table of Contents

 When your child suffers serious injuries as a result of a defective crib, you should speak with an attorney who has handled numerous personal injury cases similar to yours.

-At Arash Law, we take pride in our success record.
-Our personal injury lawyers have already recovered over $500 Million in compensation for clients.
-We have no problem taking cases to trial if necessary to ensure our clients receive fair compensation.
-Moreover, you don’t have to worry about out-of-pocket costs.
-We take all baby crib accident and injury cases on a contingency fee agreement.
-This means we do not collect any legal fees until our clients secure the compensation they deserve.
+At Arash Law, our personal injury lawyers have helped numerous clients in various personal injury cases.
+We are prepared to take your case to trial if necessary and pursue fair compensation on your behalf.
+Moreover, you donโt have to pay upfront fees.
+We take baby crib accident and injury cases on a contingency fee agreement.
+This means we do not collect any attorneyโs fees upfront unless compensation is obtained.
+Please note that case-related costs may apply.

 Frequently Asked Questions (FAQs)